History Museums in Tokyo

 2. Edo-Tokyo Museum

-* The Edo-Tokyo Museum is entirely closed from 1 April 2022 until the end of 2025 for major renovations.
+* The Edo-Tokyo Museum is entirely closed from 1 April 2022 until the Spring of 2026 for major renovations.

-Aptly located in the shitamachi (old downtown area) of Tokyo, the Edo-Tokyo Museum is highly recommended for people new to Japan or Tokyo.
-Within the museum is a life-sized replica of the Nihonbashi Bridge, also a great spot for selfies.
-At the end of the bridge you will find many intricate dioramas of life during the Edo or Tokugawa era.
-There are also lifelike scale dioramas with homes showing how people lived, worked, and played during seasonal festivals.
+Located in Shitamachi, Tokyo’s old downtown area, the Edo-Tokyo Museum is highly recommended for people new to Japan or Tokyo.
+Inside the museum, you’ll find a life-sized replica of the Nihonbashi Bridge, which is also a great spot for selfies.
+At the end of the bridge, there are many intricate dioramas depicting life during the Edo (Tokugawa) era.
+Lifelike scale models show how people lived, worked, and celebrated seasonal festivals.

-The displays go on to depict the progression of history into the Meiji Restoration and Japan's transition into the modern era from Samurai times.
-Together with a visit to Ryogoku, the surrounding neighborhood where you can see a sumo match or just walk around the nostalgic streets, this is undoubtedly one of the must-see museums in Tokyo.
+The exhibits continue to illustrate the progression of history through the Meiji Restoration and Japan’s transition into the modern era from the age of the samurai.
+Combined with a visit to Ryogoku, the surrounding neighborhood where you can see a sumo match or simply stroll around the nostalgic streets, this museum is undoubtedly one of the must-see spots in Tokyo.

 A: 1-4-1 Yokoami, Sumida-ku, Tokyo